Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Numerical experiments

+As in \cite{wqhuang}, we computed the six eigenvalues nearest to the origin with $k=12, p=5$ and 3.
+Table~\ref{5-b} and Figure~\ref{figure7-2} give the results and convergence processes of two algorithms, respectively.
+It is seen that IRGSOAR and IGSOAR used seven and eleven restarts for $p=5$, respectively, and both of them used ten cycles for $p=3$.
+Therefore, two algorithms were efficient, and IRGSOAR could be more efficient than IGSOAR.
+We find that both IGSOAR and IRGSOAR were more efficient than IRSGA and IRRSGA \cite{wqhuang}, where the latter ones used eleven and twelve cycles, respectively.

+For this problem, unlike the previous examples, {\sf eigs} performed very well and was comparable to IGSOAR and IRGSOAR in terms of the accuracy and the computational efficiency.

-{\bf Example 2}.
-Consider the QEP arising from an $n$-degree-of-freedom damped mass-spring system \cite{tm}.
+{\bf Example 4}.
+This QEP arises in an $n$-degree-of-freedom damped mass-spring system \cite{tm}.
 By taking $m_i=1$ and letting all the springs (respectively, dampers) have the same constant $\kappa$ (respectively, $\tau$) except $\kappa_1=\kappa_n=2\kappa$ and $\tau_1=\tau_n=2\tau$, the resulting matrices are

 which are very sparse.
-We took $n=5000,\kappa=5$ and $\tau=10$ and were interested in the six eigenvalues nearest to $\sigma= -13 + 0.4i$ and the corresponding eigenvectors.
-For $dtol=10^{-8}$ and $ctol=10^{-10}$, we tested IRSOAR and IMSOAR for some pairs $(k,p)$ and limited the maximum restarts to 100.
-Table~\ref{2-T1} lists the results, and Figures~\ref{figure2-1}--\ref{figure2-2} depict the convergence processes for two sets of parameters $(k,p)$.
+We took $n=5000,\kappa=5$ and $\tau=10$ and were interested in the six eigenvalues nearest to the complex target $\sigma= -13 + 0.4i$ and the corresponding eigenvectors.

-It can be found from Table~\ref{2-T1} that IRSOAR used fewer restarts than IMSOAR for all given $k$ and $p$.
-For fixed $p=31$, restarts of both algorithms decreased with increasing $k$.

-Figures~\ref{figure2-1}--\ref{figure2-2} indicates that for $(k=45,p=31)$ IRSOAR and IMSOAR converged irregularly but for other $(k,p)$ pairs the two algorithms converged quite smoothly.
-There was no deflation for both algorithms for all $(k,p)$ pairs.
+For $tol=10^{-10}$, we tested IRGSOAR and IGSOAR for $k=40, p=23$ and 28.
+Table~\ref{2-T1} lists the results, and Figure~\ref{figure2-1} depicts the convergence processes for two sets of parameters $k$ and $p$.

+It can be found from Table~\ref{2-T1} and Figure~\ref{figure2-1} that two algorithms worked quite well.
+Compared with Examples 1--3, much more restarts were needed now; for the given $k$, two different $p$ did not make much difference on restarts and CPU timings of two algorithms.
+Furthermore, IRGSOAR and IGSOAR are similarly efficient, and the former used a little fewer restarts but more CPU time than IGSOAR.
+Since the matrices in this QEP are very sparse, it appears that performing the SOAR procedure in each algorithm was not dominant, and instead it was considerably less costly than the explicit computation and solutions of all small QEP and implicit restarting, as indicated by Table~\ref{2-T1}.

+For this example, unlike all the previous examples, for given two $tol$ similar to that used by IGSOAR and IRGSOAR, {\sf eigs} used comparable restarts and the CPU time to IGSOAR and IRGSOAR, but it computed the desired eigenpairs with much poorer accuracy, so, as a whole, it is considerably inferior to IGSOAR and IRGSOAR.
+An important observation is that improving the accuracy of approximate eigenpairs of (\ref{5biao}) may be helpless to improve their accuracy as the approximate eigenpairs of (\ref{05-qep}).
+A comparison of this example and Example 1 reveals a remarkable difference: {\sf eigs} with big $tol$ computed the desired eigenpairs with the accuracy at the level of $\epsilon_{\rm mach}$ for Example 1, while it with smaller $tol$ got the desired eigenpairs with much poorer accuracy.
+So it is uncertain for us to choose a suitable $tol$ for {\sf eigs} to compute the desired eigenpairs with a prescribed accuracy in the sense of the stopping criterion (\ref{stop}) for QEP (\ref{05-qep}).